 This card requires good to excellent credit.
 Any notable credit blemishes are likely to be disqualifying.

 - No Annual Fee.
 This card doesn’t come with an annual fee, a noteworthy benefit for budget-conscious business owners.
-Rival cards such as Chase Ink Business Preferred ($95) and the Business Gold Card from American Express ($295) do have annual fees.
+Rival cards such as Chase Ink Business Preferred ($95) and the Business Gold Card from American Express ($295; $375 if application is received on or after 2/1/24) do have annual fees.

 - Earn 2% Cash Back on the First $50,000 in Eligible Purchases Each Year.
 Blue Business Cash earns 2% cash back on the first $50,000 in eligible purchases each year.
 That works out to potential 2% cash back earnings of $1,000 annually, which can make a huge difference for business owners who watch every dollar.
 By contrast, Capital One Spark Classic for Business offers a flat 1% cash back on all purchases.

-- Strong Introductory Interest Promotion on Purchases and Balance Transfers.
-This card has a 12-month 0% APR introductory promotion on purchases and balance transfers (though balance transfers must be made within 60 days of account opening).
-If you’re planning a substantial business investment too large to pay off in a single month, or looking to pay down high-interest credit card debt, this is your opportunity to save hundreds on interest charges.
+- Strong Introductory Interest Promotion on Purchases.
+This card has a 12-month 0% APR introductory promotion on purchases.
+If you’re planning a substantial business investment too large to pay off in a single month, this is your opportunity to save hundreds on interest charges.

 - Cash Back Automatically Accrues to Your Account.
 With Blue Business Cash, you never have to worry about redeeming your cash back.
 That’s automatically done for you at the end of each billing period.
 Most other cash back business cards require you to manually redeem your rewards, a potentially inconvenient extra step that’s easy to get lost in the shuffle of everyday business obligations.